Sameperson/Mp3hosting/README.md

 H2 server starts from terminal with command "java -cp h2.jar org.h2.tools.Server".
 Default address is "http://10.0.5.100:8082/".
 Use login and password from application.properties file to log in.

-Technologies used: Spring (MVP, JPA, Security), Hibernate, Thymeleaf, JUnit, Mockito, jQuery
+Technologies used: Spring (MVC, JPA, Security), Hibernate, Thymeleaf, JUnit, Mockito, jQuery